-The Group has not yet signed a collective agreement on this issue but has chosen to focus initially on completing a comprehensive review of the situation in France.
+The Group has not yet signed a collective agreement on this subject but will start negotiations in 2023.
+The Group is focused on conducting a survey across France.
 This review, which was shared and discussed with staff representatives, revealed that: